SylvaDev/SylvaDev/README.md

 👋 Hi, I’m Irving, a software engineer who is passionate about making open-source code that elevates people, building community, and teaching others who are interested how to write code.
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Next.js and mastering Data Structures & Algorithms on [LeetCode](https://leetcode.com/u/SylvaDev/)
 - 📫 How to reach me:
   - Send me an [Email](irvingcsylva@gmail.com)
   - Find me sharing updates on [LinkedIn](www.linkedin.com/in/irvingsylva)